satomic/copilot-usage-advanced-dashboard/README.md

 - **Storage File Data SMB Share Contributor** on the Storage Account assigned to User Assigned Identity

 ## 2. Linux with Docker
-if you are not using Azure, you can use Linux with Docker, please refer to the [Linux with Docker deployment document](deploy/linux-with-docker.md).
+If you are not using Azure, you can use Linux with Docker, please refer to the [Linux with Docker deployment document](deploy/linux-with-docker.md).

 ![](image/image_oZJ-KGOxa5.png)